meierj423/readme-generator/README.md

 This is a command-line application that dynamically generates a professional README.md from a user's input using the inquirer package.

+Watch a walkthrough of the app here:  https://youtu.be/NmT5dlQhKWo

 ## Table of Contents

 * [Installation](#installation)